joaqquin89/jenkins-bring-up-local/README.md

 # jenkins-bring-up-local

-bring up jenkins in local enviroment
+this proyect permit bring up jenkins in local enviroment (localhost) using docker compose